Last Updated on: 29th October 2023, 09:53 am

-According to Good Bird, desensitization therapy is one of the most successful ways to make parrots more confident.
-By training it in increments, it will get used to the presence of a feared object or person.
+According to Good Bird, desensitization therapy is among the best ways to make parrots more confident.
+Training in increments will let it adjust to the feared object or person.
 This works by:

-- Slowly exposing your parrot to the source of stress
+- Slowly expose the parrot to the source of stress.

-- Letting it experience the stress for a short amount of time
+- Allowing it to experience anxiety for a short while.

 Positive And Negative Reinforcement

-Positive reinforcement means rewarding behavior that we want to encourage.
+Positive reinforcement involves rewarding behavior we want to encourage.
 This can be done by:

-- Offering treats or playing when your parrot shows a behavior that you want to encourage
+- Offering treats or playing together when the parrot shows the right behaviors.

-The objective of negative reinforcement is to correct bad behavior by removing the reward or treat.
-Perhaps you were giving your parrot a few nuts to calm it down when it became fearful.
-This was likely counterproductive.
+Negative reinforcement aims to correct bad behavior by removing the reward.
+Perhaps you were giving the parrot a treat to calm it down when it suddenly became fearful.